 In the same way that medical students prepare themselves for years before being able to help patients, aspiring yogis retreat for years before being able to visibly and outwardly help others, moved by compassion.

 Knowing that positive change in the outer world can only occur through the radical transformation of one´s mind, the yogis take the deep responsibility and commitment of attaining this themselves, of embodying the change they wish to see and catalyse in the world, so that they can inspire and support others in the same quest in the future.

 In order to do that, they must step out of ordinary life and retreat in silence, solitude and simplicity, away from the influences and distractions of modern, materialistic life, offering their full dedication.

-Through the methodical, rigorous use of contemplative practices tested for millennia, they examine to what extent it´s possible to cultivate and sustain specific qualities of the mind, starting with highly focused and refined attention and serenity.
+Through the methodical, rigorous use of contemplative practices tested for millennia, they examine to what extent it´s possible to cultivate and sustain specific qualities of the mind, starting with highly focused and refined attention.

 With a foundation in ethical conduct, they investigate to what degree wholesome emotions and attitudes, like patience, generosity, kindness, compassion and equanimity, can be developed and sustained.
 They investigate the conditions and methods that lead to the arising and maintenance of virtuous mental states and virtuous actions of body, speech and mind, and to what measure we can free ourselves of mental afflictions and the suffering they cause to ourselves and others through specific meditative practices.